At a Glance

 What Hypnosis May Feel Like

-There is no “right” way to feel hypnotized, and none of these indicators are required for hypnosis to be effective.
+There is no “right” way to feel hypnotized, and none of these experiences are required for hypnosis to be effective.
 Each person’s experience is unique.

 • Deep relaxation